-The main goal of these events was for Georgian and Norwegian students to better understand of political and socio-economic context of Georgia’s anti-corruption reforms, what worked and what did not work.
+The main goal of these events was for Georgian and Norwegian students to better understanding of the political and socio-economic context of Georgia’s anti-corruption reforms, what worked and what did not work.
 Georgia is internationally recognized for its successes in reforming the public sector, improving the quality of public services, and eliminating corruption.
 Georgia’s experience – both positive and negative – carries lessons both for its current policymakers and development practitioners around the world.

 The NHH delegation consisted of 30 students and faculty members.
-It was led by Professor Sunniva Whittaker, Vice Rector at NHH, and Professor Tina Søreide, a leading scholar in the field of law and economics.
+It was led by Professor Sunniva Whittaker, Vice-Rector at NHH, and Professor Tina Søreide, a leading scholar in the field of law and economics.

 The aim of the current phase in our collaboration with NHH is to develop a dual degree program in energy and environmental economics.
 The project is supported by Norway’s Ministry of Foreign Affairs and the Norwegian Centre for International Cooperation in Education (Senter for internasjonalisering av utdanning (SIU)).
 SIU funding will also provide ISET students and faculty with the opportunity to spend some time on the NHH campus in Bergen, participate in research seminars, and take advanced courses that are not available at ISET.